PyonTech/PaintingStudioForMinecraft/README.md

 * Minecraft Java Edition 1.21 and above
 * *Note: Supports the painting "title and author" tooltips introduced in 1.21.2+.*
+* Not an official Minecraft product.
+Not approved by or associated with Mojang or Microsoft.

 ##  How to Use